 Trojan.LNK.Gen is a generic detection for maliciously modified shortcut files (file extension .LNK) that are designed to trick users into launching a harmful file.

 Security programs use generic detections that look for broad patterns of code or behavior to identify similar programs or files.
 If you suspect the file was incorrectly detected, go to: Removal: Suspect a file is incorrectly detected (a False Positive)?.

-Depending on the settings of your F-Secure security product, it will either automatically delete, quarantine or rename the suspect file, or ask you for a desired action.
+Based on the settings of your F-Secure security product, it will either move the file to the quarantine where it cannot spread or cause harm, or remove it.

-Malicious LNK files will usually mimic legitimate ones, using the file icons for popular programs such as Notepad, Word, PDF, etc to trick the user into accepting the shortcuts as authentic.
-Malicious LNK files are often spread via infected removable drives; in such cases, the actual malicious files are hidden on the drive, while the LNK file is visible.
+Harmful LNK files will usually mimic legitimate ones by using the file icons associated with popular programs such as Notepad, Word, PDF, etc to trick the user into thinking that the shortcuts are authentic.

-Depending on the specific malware, clicking the shortcut can result in various actions.
+Based on the specific malware, clicking the shortcut can result in various actions.
 Some malware show no obvious actions after the shortcut is clicked, but will silently run malicious components in the background.
 Other will open a legitimate program (for example Word or Notepad) to distract the user, while still silently launching other components in the background.

 Some LNK malware will also open the command prompt (cmd.exe) and execute malicious scripts in the background, so that several different malicious routines can run at the same time.
 Examples of such scripts include:

-The Trojan.LNK.Gen Generic Detection can also be triggered by LNK components used by malware families, particularly those that are written in the AutoIT or VBS languages, such as:
+The Trojan.LNK.Gen generic detection can also be triggered by LNK components used by malware families, particularly those that are written in the AutoIT or VBS languages, such as:

 This detection will also identify malware executed from a shell and in some cases, will identify malware that contain specific parameters or instructions.